Editor’s note: This is an updated version of an article published in 2018, 2019, and 2020.

 Feature compatibility issues also involve the port and device in question, which can be configured for a wide selection of charging speeds, legacy standards, and alternate modes.
 USB-C is a more complex port than its predecessors, requiring substantially more software and hardware input to get things working correctly.

 The starting point for USB-C products is the Power Delivery protocol.
-This isn’t just about charging, it’s also how the port communicates support for extra features like HDMI and DisplayPort by using the connectors additional pins.
-All of the Alternate Modes use the Power Delivery Structured Vendor Defined Message (VDM) to discover, configure, enter or exit these modes.
+This isn’t just about charging, it’s also how the port communicates support for extra features like HDMI and DisplayPort by using the connector’s additional pins.
+All of the Alternate Modes use the Power Delivery Structured Vendor Defined Message (VDM) to discover, configure, enter, or exit these modes.
 The bottom line is that if your device doesn’t support Power Delivery, it won’t support any of these other features either.
 Unfortunately, Power Delivery circuitry is more complicated and expensive than the barebones circuity, and the complexity scales up with the number of ports.

 Even so, this doesn’t mean every Power Delivery port or device will support every feature.
 It’s up to device manufacturers to include the necessary multiplexers and other ICs alongside the Power Delivery components and regular port connections to support Ethernet, display, and other Alternate Modes.
 The diagram below shows just some of the different component blocks required to scale up the feature set of just a single USB-C port.

 The port circuitry only becomes more complicated when products want to route and manage multiple signals, such as video or audio, to multiple USB ports.
-The signal routing becomes increasingly complex and expensive so manufacturers restrict functionality to only one or two ports.
+The signal routing becomes increasingly complex and expensive so manufacturers restrict functionality to only one or two ports

 USB-C will remain a mess

-USB-C’s complexity is undoubtedly its undoing.
+USB-C’s complexity has undoubtedly been its undoing.
 Although the idea of one cable to support everything sounds very useful, the reality has quickly become a convoluted combination of proprietary versus on-spec products, differing cable qualities and capabilities, and opaque feature support.
 The result is a standard that looks simple to use but quickly leads to consumer frustration as there is no clear indication as to why certain cables and features don’t work across devices.